8tothepowerof9/MLA2/disease/README.md

 # Machine Learning Assignment 2 - Classifying disease task
-## Make sure you are at the disease/ directory before any running any command.
+## Make sure you cd to the disease/ directory before any running any command.
 This repository contains a complete machine learning pipeline for the task classifying rice plant diseases from images, including literature reviews for lesion masking, transfer learning, and model interpretability.
 Here, I will be training a model directly on the provided dataset, and I will train another on the experimental dataset, which is the result from the literature review approach.
 Thus, I will call the models trained on normal data 'original models' and the other on masked data 'experimental models'.

 ## Project Structure